sakibahammed/Just-an-Ordinary-project/README.md

     Memory management in Javascript is performed automatically and invisibly to us.
 We create primitives, object , functions..... all that takes memory.

+    Javascript automatically allocates memory when objects are created and frees it when they are not used anymore .
+This automatically is a potential source of confusion.
+It offers developer a false impression that they don't need to worry about memory management .

+    Memory Life Cycle :

+        - Allocate the memory you need.
+        - Use the allocated memory (read , write)
+        - Release  the allocated memory when it is not needed anymore .

+        2nd part is explicit in all language .
+The first and last parts are explicit in low level languages but are mostly implicit in high level language like javascript .